ju-lewis/MicroQwen/README.md

 # MicroQwen

-This is an ongoing project to implement inference for the smallest of the Qwen2.5 LLM models (0.5B params).
+This is an ongoing project to implement CPU-only inference for the smallest of the Qwen2.5 LLM models (0.5B params).

 The purpose of this project is to learn more about the low-level implementation details of auto-regressive transformers, as well as practice optimising computationally expensive arithmetic operations in C.